mloubout/SC20Paper/paper.md

 From these object, we can define, as an example, the acoustic wave-equation in five lines as:
 {>> Add equation <<}

+{>> Fabio: I have a feeling we should show some generated code here (do not forget the audience) and reiterate that the bulk of the computation is stencil-like <<}

 ```python
 from devito import solve, Eq, Operator
 eq = m * u.dt2 - u.laplace